fedora-cloud/Fedora-Dockerfiles/Bind/README.md

     -p 60022:22/tcp - let's forward external 60022 TCP port to 22 container port for SSH usage

-After running container it should be working fine and you should be able to ssh to it using ssh key that
+After running container it should be working fine and you should be able to ssh to it using your ssh key.
+After successfull logging you should be able to sudo to the root user with:

+    $ sudo -i

+Using password generated during build process.
+You should change this password :)

 Testing
 -----